Cloud-based phone systems vs. on-premises systems

 by Doug Jones, AVP Product Management and Development, AT&T Business

-These days everyone’s talking about the cloud.
+These days, everyone’s talking about the cloud.
 In fact, you’re probably using it as part of your digital architecture already.
-With cloud technology finding its way into so many everyday business tasks, understanding the difference between a cloud-based phone system vs. on-premises will help you migrate to a communication solution that works best for your business.
+With cloud technology finding its way into so many everyday business tasks, understanding the difference between a cloud-based phone system vs. on-premises phone systems will help you discover a communication solution that works best for your business.

-You’ll also want to consider how a Unified communications as a service (UCaaS) solution—one that bundles voice, video, and messaging into a single application—can help you better optimize your voice and collaboration strategy for today’s distributed work environments.
+You’ll also want to consider how a Unified Communications as a Service (UCaaS) solution—one that bundles voice, video, and messaging into a single application for an all-in-one cloud communication system that goes beyond calling—can help you better optimize your voice and collaboration strategy for today’s distributed work environments.

 What are on-premises phone systems?

-Another major drawback of traditional on-premises phone systems is their dependence on copper wires as part of the Plain Old Telephone System (POTS).
+A drawback of traditional on-premises phone systems is their dependence on copper wires.
 That’s because POTS technology has largely remained the same since the late 19th century.
-Today’s business tools require more bandwidth, lower latency, and better reliability than copper can provide.
-This is one of many reasons why it’s being phased out in favor of faster and more reliable forms of broadband connectivity like fiber optic cables.
+Today’s business tools may demand more bandwidth, lower latency, and better reliability than copper can provide.
+This is one of many reasons POTS line replacement is an ongoing, future-proof initiative.

 What are cloud-based phone systems?

-Unlike an on-premises phone system where all your equipment and connections are kept on site, a cloud-based phone system like AT&T Phone for Business relies on the bandwidth, speed, and lower latency of a broadband fiber internet connection to make and receive calls using a VoIP service.
-For this reason, an important first step to migrating your communications is to modernize your core network to fiber.
+Unlike an on-premises phone system, where all your equipment and connections are kept on site, a cloud-based phone system, also known as a hosted phone system, like AT&T Phone for Business, requires a reliable internet connection to make and receive calls using a VoIP service.
+This internet connection can include ultra-fast fiber, wireless broadband, and others.

-Once you have this foundation in place, a cloud-based phone system will give you the same basic calling and messaging features as on-premises systems with the benefit of added functionality and one major cost-conscious difference.
-Because the cloud service provider owns and operates the system, it is responsible for any upgrades or maintenance.
-It’s also highly flexible and scalable, and is much quicker and easier to set up.
+Once you have this foundation in place, a cloud-based phone system can give you the same basic calling and messaging features as on-premises systems with some additional benefits.

-Regardless of which solution you choose, the result is a smooth, seamless transition to the cloud that offers exceptional call quality and connectivity without the need for a costly rip and replace.
+Regardless of which solution you choose, a hosted phone system can provide a seamless transition to the cloud that offers exceptional call quality and connectivity without the need for a costly rip-and-replace.

 Comparing cloud-based phone systems vs. on-premises systems

-Because you own the system, you’re responsible for every expense.
+Because you own the system, you’re responsible for every expense, however.
 This includes the setup, hardware, security, and maintenance.
-That can be a sizeable capital investment, one that can take many years to pay off.
-This makes it difficult to pivot to something new if your business or customer needs change.
-A cloud-based system, on the other hand, is an operational expense, which is much easier on your budget due to its fixed monthly cost.
+That can be a sizable capital investment and involves ongoing costs.
+This can make it difficult to pivot to something new if your business or customer needs change.
+A cloud-based system, on the other hand, is an operational expense with fixed costs.

-Overall, cloud systems bring greater agility, flexibility, and affordability to your present and the future of your business.
+Overall, hosted or cloud systems bring greater agility, flexibility, and affordability to the present and future needs of your business.
 Because they’re highly adaptable and scalable, they’re better equipped to grow with you as your communication needs evolve.

 Pros: